 LCD TV: CCFL

-Until recently, all LCD TVs were backlit by always-on, CCFL (cold cathode fluorescent) lamps.
+A few years back, all LCD TVs were backlit by always-on, CCFL (cold cathode fluorescent) lamps.
 This ageing technology has been superseded by the superior LED method on more expensive sets, but is still standard on some cheaper models.

 LED TV: Direct LED